Javascript is not enabled.

 A 2020 study published in the journal JAMA Network Open found that people who had untreated vitamin D deficiency were almost twice as likely to test positive for the coronavirus as patients who had sufficient levels of the vitamin.

 Canned salmon counts too.
-Throw it over a salad for a quick meal, she says.
+Throw it over a salad for a quick meal, McDaniel says.

 7. Garlic

-It’s rich in a compound called alliin, which may be the source of its immune-boosting properties, says Libby Mills, a Philadelphia nutritionist and spokesperson for the Academy of Nutrition and Dietetics.
+It’s rich with a compound called alliin, which may be the source of its immune-boosting properties, says Libby Mills, a Philadelphia nutritionist and former spokesperson for the Academy of Nutrition and Dietetics.

-A 2020 review published in the journal Medical Hypotheses found that garlic itself seems to stimulate cells related to immune system function.
+A 2020 review published in the journal Medical Hypotheses found that garlic seems to stimulate cells related to immune system function.
 Another study, published in The Journal of Nutrition, found that people given about 2½ grams of aged garlic extract for 90 days not only had higher levels of immune system cells but also had fewer symptoms of cold and flu.
-They also missed fewer workdays due to these respiratory illnesses than a control group.
+They also missed fewer workdays because of these respiratory illnesses, compared with a control group.

 At the very least, if you eat enough of it, you’ll probably keep people away from you, Mills jokes.

 Although there’s probably not enough research to support taking a garlic supplement, Mills recommends cooking with it in the winter months.
-You can make your own pasta sauce with tomatoes and garlic, since vitamin C is itself an antioxidant that helps the immune system she says.
+You can make your own pasta sauce with tomatoes and garlic, and the former’s vitamin C is itself an antioxidant that helps the immune system, she says.

 8. Kefir